 The purchaser must pay a \$25.00 fee for the state deed to each parcel of tax-forfeited land.
-The fee must be paid by the purchaser before a state deed may be issued (Minnesota Statute 282.014).
-In January, the county auditor is required to send the total amount of money collected for the state deed fees during the previous year to the Property Tax Division of the Department of Revenue.
+The fee must be paid by the purchaser before a state deed may be issued (M.S.
+282.014).

+A county is able to pay the fee at the time of applying for a state deed online.
+If a county chooses to not pay at the time of application, the Department of Revenue will issue an invoice in January and the county auditor is required to send the total amount of money collected for the state deed fees during the previous year to the Property Tax Division of the Department of Revenue.